Table of Contents

 1. Your business

 You need at least a basic idea of your company’s requirements as well as supporting infrastructure.
-Aspects of the business you need to take into account including but not limited to:
+Aspects of the business you need to take into account include but are not limited to:

 • Business-related: the size of your company, line of business, short and long-term goals, regulatory requirements, budget, etc.